acheong08/ChatGPT/README.md

 Reverse Engineered ChatGPT by OpenAI.
 Extensible for chatbots etc.

 # Notice
-### Only session authentication supported email/password deprecated.
-OpenAI has added cloudflare to protect their services.
-Please use [session tokens](https://github.com/acheong08/ChatGPT/wiki/Setup#session-token-authentication) along with `cf_clearance` (more details in wiki)

-## If you have a desktop interface (Non-server)
-[reChatGPT-alpha](https://github.com/acheong08/ChatGPT/releases/tag/0.0.a42) uses chrome drivers to fetch the cf_clearance

-Refer to [setup](https://github.com/acheong08/ChatGPT/blob/cloudflare/wiki/Setup.md) for instructions
+> # On the 12th of December 2022, OpenAI added Cloudflare protections to their API.
+Please refer to the new [wiki](https://github.com/acheong08/ChatGPT/wiki/Setup) for instructions

 # Instructions
 Instructions have been moved to the [Wiki](https://github.com/acheong08/ChatGPT/wiki).